Please register or login to continue

 'I want you to admit that you are defeated!'

-His supercilious grin and his eyes of imposition were penetrating, as his finger was ready to pull the trigger at any moment.
-It was then when from the deep shadows of the forest had emerged a wild Bengal tiger, who was lurking behind Lord Chatfield.
-The haughty lord did not sense the immediate peril of the tiger, and he would not have time to react.
-The massive tiger would pounce on him and kill him instantly.
-A shot to the air was heard, as Lord Chatfield tried to shoot at me.
+His supercilious grin and imposing eyes were penetrating as his finger was ready to pull the trigger at any moment.
+Then, from the deep shadows of the forest, a wild Bengal tiger emerged, lurking behind Lord Chatfield.
+The haughty lord did not sense the immediate peril and would not have time to react.
+The massive tiger pounced on him, killing him instantly.
+A shot rang out into the air as Lord Chatfield tried to shoot at me.

-One of the policemen who was nearby had scared the tiger away with several shots.
-Bonheur had rushed towards me, to see if I had not been wounded in the skirmish.
-I was unharmed and had avoided the attack of the tiger.
-Lord Chatfield was not that fortunate to survive the brutality of the tiger's rage.
+One of the policemen nearby scared the tiger away with several shots.
+Bonheur rushed to me to check if I had been wounded in the skirmish.
+I was unharmed and had avoided the tiger’s attack.
+Lord Chatfield was not so fortunate to survive the brutality of the tiger’s rage.

 'Inspector Cauvain, are you injured?'
 Bonheur enquired.

 'No, I am fine, Bonheur.
-I have only a few minor scratches from the fall that had occurred, as I tripped'.
+I have only a few minor scratches from a fall when I tripped'.

 'I am glad to hear that'.

-'Have you checked to see if Lord Chatfield is alive?'
+'Have you checked if Lord Chatfield is alive?'

 'He is dead, inspector'.

 'I was not expecting this to end like it did.
-In particular, for a tiger to end the life of Lord Chatfield.
+In particular, for a tiger to end Lord Chatfield’s life.
 I thought he would be captured and sent to prison'.

-'I see that point very lucidly.
-Mauled to death by a tiger, is not the way that I would choose to die'.
+'I see that point very clearly.
+Mauled to death by a tiger is not the way I would choose to die'.

 'I don’t think anyone would disagree with you, inspector'.